djangocon/2024.djangocon.us/src/_content/posts/call-for-2025-volunteers.md

 Size: 2-4

 The program committee is responsible for making sure that the schedule of tutorials and talks is the best it can be.
+There is both a high degree of influence over the tutorials and talks and a high time commitment when you're a chair of the program committee.

 ### Pre-conference responsibilities